ddossot/NxBRE/README.txt

   * Added features for controlling engine behavior at rule base load time and process time regarding performative and connective rules.

-  * Improved implication scheduling in the agenda to limitate the number of fired implications (feature request 1590017).

   * Improved adapter load method to allow sharing (feature request 1710153).

   * Added event context to allow discovering the facts and implication at the origin of the event (feature request 1657420).